WICG/direct-sockets/docs/explainer.md

 The `remoteAddress` member may be omitted or ignored - the user agent may invite the user to specify the address.

+There is currently no provision for setting the local address or port.

 The TCP socket can be used for reading and writing:

 ```